Skill Sheet: What You Will Learn Here

 However, what may work against a day trader is the frequent costs of trading, which the trader must take into account while evaluating intraday trading as a business.

-Success mantra: Day trading is a difficult process, and you should go for it only if you have the time and energy and have undertaken a minimum learning curve.
+Success mantra: Day trading is a difficult process, and you should go for this type of trading only if you have the time and energy and have undertaken a minimum learning curve.

 One of the most common methods of scalping is buying at the Bid price and selling at the Ask price and making a quick profit out of the difference between the Bid/Ask price.
 Scalpers rely more on technical analysis than fundamentals.
 They hold positions only for a short duration, and as such, the chances of suffering huge losses from wide and sharp fluctuations in prices are remote.

 Success mantra: Traders need to be self-disciplined and should be able to overcome greed.
 Here, success largely depends upon your ability to predict how the price will behave in the next few moments.
-Also, in this style, the brokerage should be nominal.
+Also, in this type of trading, the brokerage should be nominal.

-High-frequency trading: Popularly known as HFT, it’s a style of trading where trades last just for milliseconds!
+Popularly known as HFT, it’s a type of trading in stock market where trades last just for milliseconds!
 Here the emphasis is on the speed of trading and is usually algorithm-based, which means using computer programs to do trades.
 So, the traders with the fastest execution speeds are likely to be more successful.
 In fact, high speeds, high turnover rates and high order-to-trade ratios that leverage high-frequency are the hallmarks of HFT.
 HFT traders make up for their low margins with incredibly high volumes of trades, frequently numbering in millions.

 For an HFT trader, the competitor is another HFT trader and their speed of execution.
 Since volumes and pace are decisive factors, this has been often accused of creating existential risks for small-time traders.